-5 Things You Didn't Know About Henry Kissinger
+5 Things You Might Not Know About Henry Kissinger

 You probably know Henry Kissinger as a Nobel Peace Prize winner and former National Security Advisor and Secretary of State.
-Let’s take a look at five things you might not know about the German-born political scientist and diplomat (pictured above with Pele in the Giants Stadium locker room before a New York Cosmos game in 1977).
+Let’s take a look at five things you might not know about the German-born political scientist and diplomat.

-In 1973 Kissinger was engaged in a discussion of trade with Mao Zedong when the chairman abruptly changed the subject by saying, “We (China) don't have much.
+In 1973, Henry Kissinger was engaged in a discussion of trade with Mao Zedong when the chairman abruptly changed the subject by saying, “We [China] don't have much.
 What we have in excess is women.
 So if you want them we can give a few of those to you, some tens of thousands.”